-Latest Update Saltalamacchia is not in the Marlins' starting lineup on Sunday.
-Sun Jul, 27, 11:19 AM
+Latest Update Jarrod Saltalamacchia is not in the Marlins starting lineup Sunday Sun Aug, 24, 02:25 PM

-A switch-hitter, he boasts good plate discipline and big-time power.
+A switch-hitter, he boasts good plate discipline and pretty good power.
+Calls a good game and provides leadership.
 Is versatile enough to also play first base if needed, mainly due to his huge frame.

 Flaws: : Is somewhat injury-prone.
-Must also smooth out the rough patches in his game-calling and receiving ability, as well as throwing out base-stealers.
+Must also smooth out the rough patches in his defensive ability, as well as improve in throwing out base-stealers.
 Needs to develop more consistency with the bat, as well.

 Jeff Mathis will get the start while Saltalamacchia gets the routine day off.Analyst: Steve Pimental

 He started the game on the bench -- routine day after a night game.
 He logged two multi-hit games in a row before Wednesday afternoon, so it's safe to say he's swinging a hot bat.
 He's been better than league average with the stick, slashing .230/.338/.397 with 11 home runs in 340 PA.
 He's missed significant time with injury this season, but the woes appear to be in the rear view mirror.
 Analyst: Spencer Silva

 Just another example of a catcher getting the day game off following a night game.
 Salty will get the afternoon off while Jeff Mathis works behind the plate.Analyst: Howard Bender

 Salty will get a day off after five straight starts.
 Jeff Mathis will take over behind the dish.
 Saltalamacchia has been is a slump lately, going 4-for-28 in August and has not connected on an extra-base hit in 14 games.Analyst: Ivar G. Anderson